EnginMemis/FlappyBirdAI/README.md

 # FlappyBirdAI

-This project is made to learn deep reinforcement learning. </br>
+This project has been created to learn deep reinforcement learning. </br>
-asd